ethereum/aleth/doc/private_net_sync.rst

 What is a Private Chain?
 -------------------------
-An Ethereum chain is some state (e.g. accounts and balances and/or contract code) and a set of rules for interacting with that state.
-For the purposes of this documentation, a **private chain** is an Ethereum chain whose configuration is only available on your physical machine.
+An Ethereum chain is some state (e.g. accounts and balances and/or contract code) and a set of rules for interacting with that state.  **Private chain** is used in this documentation to refer to an Ethereum chain whose configuration is only available on your physical machine.

 Mining
 ------